claymfischer/ontogeny/README.md

 This grabs the content between specific line numbers in a gzipped fastq file.
 Same usage as `grabLines`.

-### Fix errors where last line of a file is a funky line break: `fixLastLine`
+### Fix errors where last line of a file is a funky line break: `fixLastLine`.

+`cat file.txt | fixLastLine > file2.txt`

 Pipe to this to fix issues with CRLF lines.
 Very common with data saved from spreadsheets or text files from Windows PCs.

+> Note that this is useful because many programs define a line as ending in a line break.
+If the last line does not ending with a line break, it may cause issues with some software.

 ### Fix files that have funky line breaks: `fixNewLines`

+`cat file.txt | fixNewLines > file2.txt`

 Pipe to this to fix CRLF lines in a file.
 Very common with data saved from spreadsheets or text files from Windows PCs.

 ### Remove all blank lines: `deleteBlankLines`

+`cat file.txt | deleteBlankLines > file2.txt`

-Does what it says, it removes blank lines from a file.
+Removes blank lines from a file.
 Used in a pipe.

 ### Reduce multiple blank lines to one: `reduceMultipleBlankLines`

+`cat file.txt | reduceMultipleBlankLines > file2.txt`

 This will fix up a file by reducing regions with multiple blank lines to only one blank line.

 ### Reduce multiple blank spaces to one: `reduceMultipleBlankSpaces`

+`cat file.txt | reduceMultipleBlankSpaces > file2.txt`

 This will clean up a file, reducing areas with more than one space to only one space.